 * Send me an email through the 'Contact' button above.

 * Message me with some details about your project (genre of the song / s, partnership role, deadline).

 * Depending on the type of work to be done and once the project is funded, I begin working on your song.

 * If I'm abroad, I will book a date in the nearest recording studio to record the final vocal tracks of your project.
 Please, notice that the hourly fees of the studio will be covered by the client.

 * Once you're satisfied with my work and all funds are released, I will send you the final files of the project.

-* If any extra work is required, there might be additional fees.
+* If any extra work is required, additional fees will be applied accordingly.

 Interview with Rebymel